themikejr/software-blog-tools/_posts/2020-01-30-the-cost-of-change.md

 In argument form, it might look like this:

-1. Software is highly malleable medium
+1. Software is a highly malleable medium
 2. Software's ability to change is a primary competitive advantage
 3. Therefore, consistently low cost of change is essential to maximizing its intrinsic benefits